What Is an Expository Essay?

 In fact, there are several different types of expository essays, and our students must learn to recognize each and learn to choose the correct one for their specific needs when producing their own expository essays.

-To do this, students will need to know these five different types of expository essay:
+To do this, students will need to know these five different types of expository essays:

 - The Cause and Effect Essay: This type of essay requires that the writer explains why something happened and what occurred due to that event and subsequent events.
 It explores the relationship between people, ideas, events, or things and other people, ideas, events, or things.

 - The Descriptive Essay: This is a very straightforward type of expository essay that provides a detailed description or explanation of a topic.
 The topic may be an event, place, person, object, or experience.
-This essay’s direct style is balanced with the freedom afforded the writer to inject some of their own creativity into the description.
+This essay’s direct style is balanced with the freedom of the writer can inject some of their creativity into the description.

-- The Problem and Solution Essay: In this type of expository essay, the student will work to find valid solutions to a specific problem or problems.
+- The Problem and Solution Essay: In this type of expository essay, the student will work to find valid solutions to a specific problem or problem.